Don’t be fooled, your price is never too high. Use these tactics.

 - Don’t let your price stand out in your offer.

-- Know the offer of your competitors.
+- Know the offer of your competitors, but focus on your benefits.

 If you are searching for more information about setting your price strategy, also visit these two articles about these subjects: